setuc/azure-cognitive-labs/README.md

     - After a few minutes, a file named **z REFRESH NOW!** will appear at the bottom of the list of files.
 This is your indication that everything has been installed.
 5. After the **z REFRESH NOW!** file has appeared, ***refresh the web page*** to ensure all of the required extensions are loaded and set the color scheme to a light background.
 Then you're ready to start.
 6. After you have refreshed the web page, you can close the **Welcome** panes and delete the **z REFRESH NOW** file if you want to.
 You can also change the color scheme to suit your preference - just click the **&#9881;** icon at the bottom left and select a new **Color Theme**.
 A light color theme is recommended to make it easier to read the Python code in the notebooks.

-## Contributing

-At this time, we are not accepting contributions to this repository.
-If you encounter an issue with the exercises, please [report it](https://docs.microsoft.com/learn/support/troubleshooting#report-feedback).